Screenshots may differ slightly depending on software version.

 Notice that POE is minimized at two times for departure, which correspond with flats on the wavy response plot you looked at earlier.

 Ideally, Mark would like to leave as late as possible (to get more sleep every morning!) while minimizing his drive time – but making it the least variable.
-These goals can be established in Design-Expert software so it can look for the most desirable outcomes.
+These goals can be established in the program so it can look for the most desirable outcomes.

 Under Optimization in the navigation pane, choose the Numerical node.
 For Departure, which comes up by default, click Goal and select maximize.